hyunseokOh/OS-19Spring/README.md

 ## Investigation of Process Tree
 ### Swapper
-- The first process created
+- First process created by the system
+- Creates systemd (pid 1) and kthreadd (pid 2) process
+- Idle process that runs only when there is no other runnable process
-- Represent the state of 'not working' (or 'idle')
+- Represent the state of 'not working'
-- Used for old swap mechanism in some unices

 ### Systemd
-- Init daemon
+- System management daemon
-- Manages all the processes
+- Manages all user processes
+- replacement of 'init' system (many linux distributions have adopted it)

 ![nr30_cut](https://user-images.githubusercontent.com/25524539/54807604-1c608f00-4cc1-11e9-9afc-a9c6bb8877ce.png)

 ### Kthreadd
 - Kernel thread daemon
+- Its creation is independent from systemd
-- All kthreads are forked off this thread
+- All kernel threads are forked off from kthreadd
-- kthread_create

 ![kthreadd](https://user-images.githubusercontent.com/25524539/54807418-862c6900-4cc0-11e9-85d4-b1f8699653fa.png)

 ## Lessons Learned
 - A journey of a thousand miles begins with a single step.
-- Kernel has a quite complex structure more than we have expected.
+- Kernel has quite a complex structure more than we have expected.
-- Step 0 of development : Hardware checking
+- Step 0 of all development : Check your Hardware!
-- It is hard and important to find appropriate macros in the kernel source.
+- It is difficult yet important to use appropriate macros in the kernel source.
 -